ZWStatLab/ACE/README.md

 After completing the steps, all internal scores calculated based on the raw space $`\pi(\rho_{m'} | \mathcal{X})`$ for all metrics are saved in a file with the format `merge_all_{$METRIC}_score.pkl`.
 Additionally, the outputs are available in our Google Drive under the directory `$TASK/raw_metric`.

 ### Dip Test
 Scripts for conducting the Dip test on embedding data derived from JULE and DEPICT are located in the `application/scripts/dip` folder.
 The scripts `clusterable_DEPICT.R` and `clusterable_jule.R` are specifically designed to perform Dip tests on embedding data obtained from DEPICT and JULE, respectively.
+When running these scripts, ensure that the `file_list` folder, the `datasets` folder, and all task folders (i.e., the ones downloaded from Google Drive) are located in the same directory as the scripts.

 To execute the tests, use the following commands:
 - For DEPICT embeddings: